scando1993/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

  - Push device data to other systems.
  - Much more...

-See [**ThingsBoard features list**](/docs/#community-edition-features) for more features and useful links to the specific feature documentation.
+See [**Pacificsoft features list**](/docs/#community-edition-features) for more features and useful links to the specific feature documentation.

 #### Architecture

-ThingsBoard is designed to be:
+Pacificsoft is designed to be:

 * **scalable**: horizontally scalable platform, build using leading open-source technologies.
 * **fault-tolerant**: no single-point-of-failure, every node in the cluster is identical.
 * **robust and efficient**: single server node can handle tens or even hundreds thousands of devices depending on use-case.
-ThingsBoard cluster can handle millions of devices.
+Pacificsoft cluster can handle millions of devices.
 * **customizable**: adding new functionality is easy with customizable widgets and rule engine nodes.
 * **durable**: never lose your data.

-See [**ThingsBoard Architecture**](/docs/reference) for more details.
+See [**Pacificsoft Architecture**](/docs/reference) for more details.

 #### Ready to get started?